October 26, 2018

 GCC operations in the B2 Mine area will stay within the boundaries of SRCL approval and mine licenses.
 These licenses were transferred by EUB to GCC in 2003.
 SRCL was authorized to operate several settling ponds, and these ponds have been maintained by Alberta Environment since SRCL receivership.
 GCC would assume responsibility of these settling ponds through proposed amendment approval.

-April 29, 2004 – GCC submits an application for amendment of EPEA approval and Water Act Approval of the No. 12 Mine South B2 Extension Pit- Phase 1 portion.
+On April 29, GCC submits an application for amendment of EPEA approval and Water Act Approval of the No. 12 Mine South B2 Extension Pit- Phase 1 portion.
 This amendment is necessary to enable GCC to complete mining and reclamation at the No. 12 Mine South B2.

 GCC will use an open pit truck and shovel mining method and will be hauled by highway haul trucks on existing haul roads to coal processing plant for export or to H. R. Milner generating station.